Sefanovskis-Artjoms/learning-projects/README.md

 Identify projects marked as tutorials to see my hands-on learning experiences.

 ## Getting Started
-If you're new here, feel free to explore any project that catches your eye.
+Feel free to explore any project that catches your eye.
 Each project's README file includes information on its purpose, features, and setup instructions.